rayyaw/flash-patcher/README.md

 You must have Python 3 on your system to run this script.

+## Installing and running

+To apply a patch, run the following command:

+`./flash-patcher.py [input SWF] [patch folder] [patch stage file] [output SWF]`

+The patcher will take the input SWF, apply the patches specified in the stage file (which must be located in the patch folder), and create the output SWF.

+You can also install Flash Patcher by running `sudo make install`.
+After this, you can run Flash Patcher with `flash-patcher [args]`.

 ## File Structure

 You should create the following file structure for your patches: